GetintheLoop/painless-sqlalchemy/README.md

 # Much More

 Various other improvements and abstractions over SQLAlchemy are provided.
-E.g. CIText and PostGis custom column types are provided for convenience.
+E.g. CIText and PostGIS custom column types are provided for convenience.

 ---------------------